Keyfactor/keyfactor-go-client-sdk/v25/api/keyfactor/v1/docs/CertificateStoreContainerApi.md

 func main() {
-    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) cSSCMSDataModelModelsCertStoreContainerRequest := *openapiclient.NewCSSCMSDataModelModelsCertStoreContainerRequest() // CSSCMSDataModelModelsCertStoreContainerRequest | Information for the new container (optional)
+    xKeyfactorRequestedWith := "APIClient" // string | Type of the request [XMLHttpRequest, APIClient] xKeyfactorApiVersion := "1.0" // string | Desired version of the api, if not provided defaults to v1 (optional) cSSCMSDataModelModelsCertStoreContainerRequest := *openapiclient.NewCSSCMSDataModelModelsCertStoreContainerRequest("Name_example") // CSSCMSDataModelModelsCertStoreContainerRequest | Information for the new container (optional)

     configuration := openapiclient.NewConfiguration(make(map[string]string))
     apiClient := openapiclient.NewAPIClient(configuration)